Orange Line (Washington Metro): 20th century

-On March 1, 1968, WMATA approved its Adopted Regional System (ARS) plan that included suburban mass transit lines that followed the median of the proposed Interstate 66 through Virginia to Vienna and the CSX/Amtrak railroad right-of-way in Prince George's County, Maryland.
+In March 1968, WMATA approved its Adopted Regional System (ARS) plan that included suburban mass transit lines that followed the median of the proposed Interstate 66 through Virginia to Vienna and the CSX/Amtrak railroad right-of-way in Prince George's County, Maryland.
 The construction of the downtown Washington sections of the Orange and Blue lines began simultaneously with the Red line.
 A joint ground-breaking ceremony was held on December 9, 1969.
 Service on the joint downtown track was at first branded as just the Blue Line and commenced on July 1, 1977.

 In 1976, Robert Patricelli, federal Urban Mass Transportation Administrator, ordered Metro to conduct an alternatives analysis of the portion of its system that was not already under contract.
-Because the Tysons Corner area of Fairfax County had developed significantly since the ARS was adopted in 1968, the analysis considered rerouting the Orange line to serve Tysons Corner at an additional cost of $60 million.
+Because the Tysons area of Fairfax County developed significantly since the ARS was adopted in 1968, the analysis considered rerouting the Orange line to serve Tysons Corner at an additional cost of $60 million.
 However, because environmental impact statements had already been completed for the Vienna route, a change in the route would result in a five-year delay in the construction of the Orange Line west of Ballston.
 This prompted the City of Falls Church to sue WMATA for breach of contract.
-In the end, WMATA kept the Vienna route intact, leaving Tysons Corner without Metrorail service until 2014.
+In the end, WMATA kept the Vienna route intact, leaving Tysons without Metrorail service until 2014.

 Service on the Orange Line began on November 20, 1978 between National Airport and New Carrollton, with five new stations being added to the existing network from Stadium–Armory.
-When the line from Rosslyn to Ballston–MU was completed on December 11, 1979, Orange Line trains began following this route rather than going to the National Airport station.
+When the line from Rosslyn to Ballston-MU was completed on December 11, 1979, Orange Line trains began following this route rather than going to the National Airport station.
 The line was completed on June 7, 1986, when it was extended by four stations to Vienna in the I-66 median.

 On January 13, 1982, an Orange Line train derailed as it was being backed up from an improperly closed rail switch between the Federal Triangle and Smithsonian stations, resulting in the deaths of three passengers.
 It was the first incident within the Metro system that caused a fatality, and the deadliest incident occurring in the system until the 2009 collision that resulted in nine fatalities.

+21st century

-Between 2011 and 2013, service was interrupted at stations west of Ballston on designated weekends to accommodate the construction of the interconnection of the Silver Line with the existing Orange Line tracks.
+Between 2011 and 2013, service was interrupted at stations west of Ballston–MU on designated weekends to accommodate the construction of the interconnection of the Silver Line with the existing Orange Line tracks.
 As a part of this project, the train yard adjacent to the West Falls Church station on the Orange Line was expanded.

-On July 26, 2014, Orange Line stations between East Falls Church and Stadium-Armory began to serve Silver Line trains.
+On June 17, 2012, select Orange Line trains were rerouted to serve Largo Town Center under WMATA's new RushPlus+ during the weekday peak hours, alleviating crowding on the Blue and Orange Lines.
+These services remained in effect until July 26, 2014, when the Silver Line replaced the Orange RushPlus+.
+Orange Line stations between East Falls Church and Stadium-Armory began to serve Silver Line trains at the same time.